 Beginning the process of therapy is for many people both empowering and challenging.
 It may raise some anxiety and fear.
 That is to be expected.
 This is why we encourage our clients to set the tone and pace of their sessions.
 The goal of therapy is to help you better understand your emotions, behaviors, and perceptions.
 Most people seek out therapy to work through and resolve a specific problem or help them cope with a challenging change in their life.
 Therapy will give you the insight into why you experience situations and relationships in the way you do.
 Often this type of exploration leads you to identify where else and in what other ways the problem or challenge exists.
 In doing so you will not only be able to resolve the initial problem you were struggling with, but also break the patterns that may lead you into stressful situations.
 To help in this process we will provide you with a supportive, confidential, nonjudgmental environment for you to explore your feelings and plan actions that will help improve your life.
 Our approach is goal-oriented, interactive, and strengths-based incorporating psychodynamic and cognitive behavioral techniques.

 Therapy is most effective when there is a strong alliance between client and therapist.
-The dynamics of this partnership may at times echo familiar feelings, behaviors and challenges of past relationships.
-I encourage my clients to use our relationship to try out new ways of interacting with the significant people in their lives.
+The dynamics of this partnership may at times echo familiar feelings, behaviors, and challenges of past relationships.
+We encourage our clients to use the therapeutic relationship to try out new ways of interacting with the significant people in their lives.
 The honesty you bring to the process and to our partnership will help us closely explore where you may be facing challenges in other relationships.

 Click here to access the Psychotherapist – Patient Service Agreement